 At Investec, we regularly see clients who need us to consider more than basic salary.
 We take a different approach and build flexible solutions tailored to our clients’ financial objectives.
 To help our clients leverage their deferred cash bonuses, we take the time to understand their often-complex income patterns, including bonuses paid in sterling and foreign currencies, or even vesting stock.

 When assessing affordability we consider client’s financial history over the previous three years, typically the average of the cash bonuses paid over this period.
 Some lenders won’t consider the whole amount and apply a ‘haircut’ of as much as 50% to a bonus or, for example, cap it at 100% of salary.

 Find a solution to fit your income pattern

 We also have the necessary experience to consider cases other lenders won’t, such as executives who are paid in foreign currencies.
-Our foreign-currency mortgages allow us to offer sterling mortgages where the repayment strategy is not denominated in sterling.
+Our foreign-currency mortgages allow us to offer sterling mortgages where the repayment or servicing strategy is not denominated in sterling.

 Investec’s mortgage-lending strategy in a nutshell: